CkMadhavan/colorizo/README.md

-# Pneumonia Classifier
+# COLORIZO

+An AI Image Colorization App

-You Can Try Out the App At https://pneumonia-classifier.herokuapp.com/
+You Can Try Out the App At https://colorizo.herokuapp.com/